Microsoft AZ-202 - Microsoft Azure Developer Certification Transition Exam

 HOTSPOT -

-What should you use?
+How should you complete the section?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.